Guidance For Applicants

 Lealands High School is committed to safeguarding and promoting the welfare of children and young people.
 The recruitment process will be rigorous in seeking confirmation that any prospective staff share and demonstrate this commitment.

-All applications are now to be made and submitted through our careers page.
+All applications are now to be made and submitted through the My New Term website.
 Complete the application accurately and fully, ensuring that there are no unexplained gaps in your education or employment history.